aridjayarecipes/cutesrecipes.web.app/content/post/1836-step-by-step-guide-to-prepare-any-night-of-the-week-pomegranates-beetroot-juice.md

 ##### Steps to make Pomegranates Beetroot Juice:

-1. Cut the pomegranate & take the seeds in a bowl.
+1. Cut the pomegranate &amp; take the seeds in a bowl.
-1. Put the seeds the mixer.Add 1 glass of water & blend 2-3 times.
+1. Put the seeds the mixer.Add 1 glass of water &amp; blend 2-3 times.
-1. Stain with stainer& keep the juice aside.
+1. Stain with stainer&amp; keep the juice aside.
 1. Grind the beetroot with 1/4 cup of water to a smooth paste.Stain using a stainer.press as much as possible.
 Beetroot juice is ready.
-1. Now mix pomegranate,beetroot & lemon juice together.
+1. Now mix pomegranate,beetroot &amp; lemon juice together.
 Add ice cubes according to need.Serve chilled.